 RadioTimes.com will also be hosting a special Q&A with the stars of The Luminaries on 19th June – here’s how you can join!

 What is The Luminaries about?

-Set on New Zealand’s South Island during the nineteenth-century gold rush, the story follows a large cast of characters — in the book, they’re variously associated with one of the Zodiac signs or planets within in the solar system.
+Set on New Zealand’s South Island during the 19th century gold rush, the story follows a large cast of characters — in the book, they’re variously associated with one of the Zodiac signs or planets within in the solar system.

 According to the official synopsis, “The Luminaries tells an epic story of love, murder and revenge, as men and women travelled across the world to make their fortunes.
 It is a 19th century tale of adventure and mystery, set on the Wild West Coast of New Zealand’s South Island in the boom years of the 1860s gold rush.